-(a) Localized resources are found specific to some area and not everywhere.
+Localized resources are found specific to some area and not everywhere.
 For instance, copper, iron etc. are found in some areas.

-(b)Ubiquitous resources are present everywhere for instance land, water, air is found everywhere, which are very important resource.
+Ubiquitous resources are present everywhere for instance land, water, air are found everywhere, which are very important resource.

 Biotic Resources- Concept